Steppedcrown/WorldOfBits/PLAN.md

 - [x] add a endgameTokenValue variable of 64
 - [x] detect when the player is holding a token of that value and display a you win message
 - [x] give the option to restart the game or continue playing
-- [x] if the game continues, add a button to reset and quit detecting for the endgame value
-- [ ] if the player continued, add a permanent reset button in the left corner of the screen